-- 1. MBA: Header with MB Address. - 2.
-MTYPE: Compression modes including intraframe, interframe with zero motion vector, motion-compensated interframe, and motion-compensated interframe with loop-filtering.
+- 1. MBA: Header with MB Address.

+- 2. MTYPE: Compression modes including intraframe, interframe with zero motion vector, motion-compensated interframe, and motion-compensated interframe with loop-filtering.

-- 3. MQUANT: Quantizer step size. - 4.
-MVD: Motion vector data to be transmitted as side-information. - 5.
+- 3. MQUANT: Quantizer step size.

+- 4. MVD: Motion vector data to be transmitted as side-information. - 5.
 CBP: Coded block pattern; a pattern number signifying blocks in the MB for which at least one transform coefficient is transmitted and TCOEFF for the transform coefficients that are encoded.
-Finally, a VLC (variable-length code) that identifies the compression mode in the MB header. - Variable thresholding is used to increase the number of zero coefficients before quantizing. - Scalar uniform quantizers are used for all coefficients except DC, which is linearly quantized with a step-size 8. - Zigzag scanning followed by an entropy coding is used for coding efficiency. - Quantizer step size is adjusted based on a measure of buffer fullness since a maximum coding delay is 150 ms. - There are other features to combat overflow of errors, ICDT accuracy, etc.
+Finally, a VLC (variable-length code) that identifies the compression mode in the MB header. - Variable thresholding is used to increase the number of zero coefficients before quantizing. - Scalar uniform quantizers are used for all coefficients except DC, which is linearly quantized with a step-size 8. - Zigzag scanning followed by an entropy coding is used for coding efficiency. - Quantizer steps are adjusted according to buffer fullness since a max. coding delay is 150 ms. - There are other features to combat overflow of errors, ICDT accuracy, etc.